Trevante Rhodes

 Trevante Nemour Rhodes (born February 10, 1990) is an American actor.
-He won several accolades and achieved recognition in 2016 for his performance as Chiron in the Academy Award-winning film Moonlight.
+He won several accolades and achieved recognition in 2016 for his performance as "Black" (Adult Chiron) in the Academy Award-winning film Moonlight.
 He has since starred in The Predator (2018), Bird Box (2018), and The United States vs. Billie Holiday (2021).
 In his youth, he was an accomplished track and field sprinter, winning a gold medal at the Pan American Junior Athletics Championships in 2009.

-Early life
+Early life and education

-Rhodes was born in Ponchatoula, Louisiana, to Demour Dangelo and Jessi Rhodes.
+Rhodes was born in Ponchatoula, Louisiana to Demour Dangelo and Jessi Rhodes.
 His family moved to Little Elm, Texas when he was ten.
 He has one brother, Giovanni.
 At Little Elm High School, Rhodes played running back in an option offense with Cole Beasley at quarterback.
 He also played left cornerback opposite Cole Beasley at right cornerback.

 Over his high school career, Rhodes earned four letters in both football and track and field, where he competed as a sprinter specializing in the 100 and 200 meter dash.
-As a junior, Rhodes finished second behind Whitney Prevost over both distances at the 2007 UIL Track and Field Championships at Mike A. Myers Stadium.
+As a junior, Rhodes finished second behind Whitney Prevost over both distances at the 2007 University Interscholastic League Track and Field Championships at Mike A. Myers Stadium.

 While his senior year was cut short by an ACL injury on the football field, he still earned an athletic scholarship in track and field to the University of Texas at Austin.
 He studied kinesiology.

 Rhodes competed for the Texas Longhorns as a sprinter from 2008 to 2012.
 At the 2009 Pan American Junior Athletics Championships in Port of Spain, Trinidad and Tobago, Rhodes helped the U.S. squad to a gold medal in the 4×100 metres relay.